Capmatinib Plus Trametinib for the Treatment of Metastatic Non-small Cell Lung Cancer With MET Exon 14 Skipping Mutation

 - Participants must have histologically or cytologically confirmed, non-small cell lung cancer.

-- Documented MET exon 14 skipping mutation by tumor DNA sequencing or cell-free DNA assay by Clinical Laboratory Improvement Act (CLIA) - approved laboratory.
-For MET exon 14 skipping mutation, previously received treatment with a MET inhibitor (capmatinib crizotinib, savolitinib, or tepotinib) with evidence of disease progression, in the opinion of the investigator.
+- Documented MET exon 14 skipping mutation by tumor DNA sequencing or cell-free DNA assay by Clinical Laboratory Improvement Act (CLIA) - approved laboratory AND previously received treatment with a MET inhibitor (capmatinib crizotinib, savolitinib, or tepotinib) with evidence of disease progression, in the opinion of the investigator.

 - Note - MET inhibitor therapy is NOT required to be the most recent anti-cancer therapy.
-Prior treatment with platinum-based chemotherapy or anti-PD1/PDL1therapy (alone or in combination with chemotherapy) is allowed, but not required.
+Prior treatment with platinum-based chemotherapy or anti-programmed cell death protein 1 (PD-1) /programmed death-ligand 1 (PD-L1) therapy (alone or in combination with chemotherapy) is allowed, but not required.

 - Archived tissue available or willingness to undergo new tumor biopsy.